 Good question!
+If you suffer from car sickness, there’s no need to worry.
 In general, the roads we travel are well-maintained, bitumen-surfaced single carriageways.

 Short sections of road on the Coromandel Peninsula are unsealed, but the road surface is well-maintained and we take our time.
 If you prefer to sit in the front seat to help your car sickness, please do tell your guide!
 We will do whatever we can to make you more comfortable.